Diablo II: Resurrected: Gameplay

 The remaster mainly updated the original game's graphics and network functions and originally did not change any of its item systems or game balance.
 Resurrected overlays upgraded 3D models atop the original Diablo II's 2D sprites, and is designed to toggle between the legacy and upgraded visuals with a button press.
 Its cutscenes were also remastered.
 Resurrected supports 4K graphics resolution and 7.1 Dolby Surround sound.

 Blizzard added small convenience upgrades while leaving the core gameplay unchanged.
 The addition of a Shared Stash lets players transfer items between their own characters, as compared with the original game, which involved a tertiary "mule" character to facilitate the transfer.
 Players can toggle automatic gold pickup, display ground items and other small upgrades.
 The game now reminds players to spend skill points and reminds that skill point allocation is permanent.
 The remaster allows players to import save files from the original Diablo II in local single-player and continue from that point.
 Unlike the original Diablo II, Resurrected allows the secret cow level, also known as the Moo Moo Farm, to be accessed repeatedly by players.
-Unlike the original, neither open Battle.net nor local multiplayer over TCP/IP (LAN gaming) are supported.
+Unlike the original, neither open Battle.net (where player characters are stored locally on the client vs. remotely on the servers) nor local multiplayer over TCP/IP (LAN gaming) are supported.